SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2025/may-2025/week-21.md

 #### Keywords/tags:
 - **topics covered:** Ambassador Program Site, WG/GuildsToolset, Ideation,  Budget Allocation, Make.com, AIRTABLE AI, Mindplex, Heygen
 - **emotions:**  informative, Insightful, welcoming, Interactive

+### Governance Workgroup

+- **Type of meeting:** Weekly
+- **Present:** Alfred Itodele [**facilitator**], UKnowZork [**documenter**], Alfred Itodele, UKnowZork, PeterE, CallyFromAuron, Tevo, guillermolucero, AshleyDawn, advanceameyaw, Effiom, Maximilez, Jeffrey Ndarake, Clement Umoh, Sucre n Spice
+- **Purpose:** Regular Weekly GovWG meeting
+#### Narrative:
+During the meeting we discussed several important topics: establishing a quorum for decision-making, handling anonymity and abstentions, possible changes to the budget cap form, updates to the context-setting document, and determining who would be responsible for publicizing these changes.
+A key concern arose around quorum, sparked by observations that in some workgroups, only three or four members out of about sixty completed consent forms.
+This raised questions about whether such low participation truly represented the group’s collective opinion.
+The discussion focused on whether setting a quorum—a minimum number of participants needed to validate decisions—could ensure that budget approvals reflect active support rather than silent agreement or disengagement.

+Participation threshold based on the number of people who complete a consent form, or quorum based on the number eligible to do so (i.e., total number of core contributors)?
+We all agreed that quorum should be determined based on the total number of core contributors who are eligible to participate, rather than only counting those who have completed a consent form or are actively engaging at any given moment.
+This approach was seen as more legitimate because it ensures that decisions represent a meaningful portion of the entire community, not just a subset of currently active members.

+Flat number, or percentage?
+After much debate, we decided that quorum should be expressed as a percentage rather than a flat number.
+Using a percentage allows the quorum threshold to adjust fairly with the size of the group, accommodating both small and large workgroups.
+This flexibility was seen as necessary because different groups vary in size and levels of engagement, and a fixed number could either be too high for some groups or too low for others.
+However, it was also noted that deciding the precise percentage would be a challenge, and might require ongoing review as participation levels shift over time.
+There was also discussion around distinguishing between general core contributors and active decision-makers, suggesting that quorum might need different thresholds depending on who qualifies as a voting member.

+What percentage?
+The conversation about the exact percentage needed for quorum reached a final agreement during the meeting.
+The figure of roughly 25% was floated as a potential starting point based on current participation data, but during the course of the meeting we decided to go with 17% as this final quorum percentage.
+Voting records indicated that about 30% of active members typically participate, but relying on participation alone was seen as risky since abstentions could be used to manipulate outcomes.
+Therefore, setting quorum as a percentage of all eligible voters rather than just those present or active was favored to ensure decisions have strong community support.
+Other discussion points and next steps

+The topic of optional anonymity for participants was briefly raised but not fully discussed.
+There was also no clear resolution on how abstentions should be treated in the quorum count or decision-making process.
+Tevo expressed his concern about the general low engagement in some workgroups, with some citing data from the Treasury guild showing minimal participation.
+To address this, we suggested raising awareness and encourage more members to get involved.
+The meeting closed on a positive and lighthearted note, while we all expressed optimism about improving participation and refining the governance process.

+#### Discussion Points:
+- Participation threshold based on the number of people who complete a consent form, or quorum based on the number eligible to do so (i.e., total number of core contributors)?
+- Flat number, or percentage?
+- What percentage?

+#### Keywords/tags:
+- **topics covered:** Percentage, Quorum, Workgroup, Core Contributors , Anonymity
+- **emotions:**  Collaborative,  informative, Conclusive, Insightful, relaxed, collaborative